The Roman Hypocaust: Ancient Central Heating

-The hypocaust system (hypocaustum in Latin) was a heating system used in wealthy Roman homes and Roman baths and the closest thing to central heating today.
-The hypocaust was a system that circulated hot air under the floor and surrounding walls.
+The hypocaust system (hypocaustum in Latin) was a heating system used in wealthy Roman homes and Roman baths, and was the closest equivalent to modern central heating.
+The hypocaust was a system that circulated hot air beneath the floor and through the surrounding walls.

 Hypocaust construction